Collapse of Hotel New World: Tunnelling

-Outcome

-Inquiry
+Committee of Inquiry

+Prior to the collapse, witnesses reported hearing an explosion, but Jayakumar declared that "there was no indication of a bomb explosion".
+A gas explosion was thought to be a possible cause.
+Engineers interviewed by The Straits Times on the first day of rescue efforts gave different speculations on the cause of the collapse, ranging from column failures to soil subsidence, arguing that serious structural problems with the building would have been apparent.
+First Deputy Prime Minister Goh Chok Tong ordered a Commission of Inquiry investigation into the accident.
+During the first day of the collapse, the EG agreed that Tan Swee Beng would go back the Ministry of Home Affairs's office to draft the Commission of Inquiry report.
 Many potential causes of the accident were investigated.
 Surviving sections of concrete were tested to ensure they were built to proper construction standards and it was found that they were.
 The ongoing construction of the underground railway – built by tunnellers who had assisted in the rescue – was investigated, even though the excavations were more than 100 yd from the collapsed building.
 It was found that MRT construction had no effect on the building's stability.

 Also investigated were the various additions made to the building after its initial construction.
 Air conditioning systems had been constructed on the roof of the building, the bank had added a large safe, and ceramic tiles had been fixed to the building's exterior, all adding considerably to the building's weight.
 It was found that the weight of these additions was inconsequential: the original structural engineer had made an error in calculating the building's structural load.
 The structural engineer had calculated the building's live load (the weight of the building's potential inhabitants, furniture, fixtures, and fittings) but the building's dead load (the weight of the building itself) was completely omitted from the calculation.
 This meant that the building as constructed could not support its own weight.
 Three different supporting columns had failed in the days before the disaster.
 The other columns – which took on the added weight no longer supported by the failed columns – could not support the building.

 According to the local Channel News Asia (CNA), Lian Yak Building was designed by an unqualified draftsman instead of a professional structural engineer.
 An investigator found that he had over-estimated the dead weight which the columns and walls could support.
 The draftsman claimed that the building owner Ng Khong Lim (黃康霖 (n̂g khong lîm)), who eventually died in the collapse incident, had appointed him to design Lian Yak Building, but Ng directed that building work.
 The investigator also found that Ng requested to use inferior materials to build Lian Yak Building in order to reduce the cost – ultimately costing his life.